 A slow cooker is a convenient and easy way to make a delicious meal.
-It can also help reduce costs, as cheaper cuts of meat are perfect to use in a slow cooker and they tenderise during the slow cooking process.
+It can also help reduce costs, as cheaper cuts of meat are perfect to use in a slow cooker as they become tender during the slow-cooking process.

-But which slow cooker is right for you?
-Pricier slow cookers cost five times as much as the cheapest models on the market.
+But some slow cookers cost up to five times as much as the cheapest models on the market.
 Before you commit to spending more than you need to, use our independent slow cooker reviews to find the best slow cooker for your budget.

 If you're not sure where to start, this guide will explain what you need to consider before picking a slow cooker.